Mr John Mullen

 Term: 13 April 2017 – 12 April 2020

 Ms Page is currently a Director of the Australian Government’s Indigenous Land Corporation and Chair of the National Centre of Indigenous Excellence.
 She has also served as a member of numerous boards, including the Expert Panel for Constitutional Recognition of Indigenous Peoples, the Museums and Galleries NSW Board and the Australian Museum Trust.
-Ms Page has substantial experience in design, communications and marketing and was a panellist for eight years on the ABC television program The New Inventors which showcased Australian innovation.
+Ms Page has substantial experience in design, communications and marketing and was a panelist for eight years on the ABC television program The New Inventors which showcased Australian innovation.
+She is currently a Professor of Practice in the school of design at the University of Technology Sydney.

 Hon Margaret White AO